BRF S.A.

-BRF S.A. is a Brazilian food processing company with over 30 brands in its portfolio.
-They include Sadia, Perdigão, Qualy, Paty, Dánica and Bocatti.
-Its products are sold in over 150 countries and on five continents.
-More than 100 thousand employees work at the company, which owns about 50 factories in eight countries: Argentina, Brazil, United Arab Emirates, Netherlands, Malaysia, United Kingdom, Thailand, and Turkey.
+BRF S.A. is a Brazilian food processing company with a portfolio of more than 30 brands, including Sadia, Perdigão, Qualy, Paty, Dánica, and Bocatti.
+Its products are marketed in over 150 countries across five continents.
+The company employs more than 100,000 people and operates around 50 production facilities in eight countries: Argentina, Brazil, the United Arab Emirates, the Netherlands, Malaysia, the United Kingdom, Thailand, and Turkey.

-BRF is the result of the merger between Sadia and Perdigão, two major food companies in Brazil.
-The operation was announced in 2009, and concluded on July 13, 2013, after being approved by the Administrative Council for Economic Defense – Conselho Administrativo de Defesa Econômica (CADE).
-Both Sadia and Perdigão stopped functioning as independent companies and became subsumed as brands under BRF's portfolio.
+BRF was formed through the merger of two of Brazil’s largest food companies, Sadia and Perdigão.
+The merger was announced in 2009 and completed on July 13, 2013, following approval by Brazil’s antitrust authority, the Administrative Council for Economic Defense (CADE).
+After the merger, Sadia and Perdigão ceased to operate as independent companies and were retained as brands within BRF’s portfolio.

-In September 2025 BRF has completed the merger of its operations with Marfrig, a large food company based in São Paulo, forming a new entity called MBRF Global Foods Company.
+In September 2025, BRF completed the merger of its operations with Marfrig, a major São Paulo-based food company, creating a new entity known as MBRF Global Foods Company.